Locations:

 Advertisement

-You don’t get bird flu from eating properly cooked poultry or eggs.
+You don’t get bird flu from eating properly cooked poultry or eggs, or from drinking pasteurized milk.
 Any flocks known to have avian flu virus are immediately taken out of the human food supply.

 Is bird flu contagious?